drewschaub/subtitle-translator/README.md

 ## Future Directions
 1. Incorporate use of an autotranslater, such as PyTranscriber for automatic generation of text from audiofiles.
 2. Include pre- and post-processing of subtitle files to handle nuances that arise with subtitle files, such as the use of ```♫``` and other symbols which may confuse the translator models being useds by this automation tool.
+3. Provide option to reindex.
+For now it's in the config

 ## References
 [1] https://stackoverflow.com/questions/43418812/check-whether-a-string-contains-japanese-chinese-characters